ronnydeng67/TechGurus/README.md

 # TechGurus

 ### [TechGurus](https://tech-gurus.herokuapp.com/), a BestBuy clone, is a electronic online retails store.
-Users are able to create their own accounts and add their items to cart to checkout.
+Shop at TechGurus and get the best deals!!

 ## Technologies/Libraries